When do I need to replace my running shoes?

 Yes.
 In fact, we recommend it.
 Running shoes offer a wider variety of cushioning and support features than can be found in most walking shoes.

-Why is my running shoe size bigger than the size of my dress shoes?
+Why is my running shoe size bigger than the size of my dress/casual shoes?

 Running shoes are just sized differently than other shoes, even other athletic shoes.
 You also need about a thumb’s width of room between your longest toe and the front of the running shoe for the footwear to function properly.
 Expect your running or walking shoes to be from 1/2 to 2 sizes larger than your other shoes.
 Sizing can also vary from brand to brand, as well as style to style within the same brand.

 Give us a call at (818)991-4786 store, and one of our staff members will gladly answer any question you might have; or come on by and ask us in person.
 We are here to help!